wilig/PyLight/README.md

     * Fix class handling
     * Show internal iteration properly for some value of properly
     * Chase down endless edge cases
-    * Add support to pull out a call graph for a function
+    * Add support to pull out a call graph for a function [in progress]

 ## Call for help ##